 Wondering about Brussel sprouts calories?
 These babies are very low in calories.

-- High in fiber.
-These sprouts have a good fiber content, which aiding digestive health, as they help to feed the beneficial bacteria in our guts.
+- High in fiber and plant protein.
+These sprouts have a good fiber content, which aids digestive health, as they help to feed the beneficial bacteria in our guts.

-- Vitamin K. Brussels sprouts are rich in this important nutrient, that is essential vitamin for coagulation.
+- Vitamin K. Brussels sprouts are rich in this vital nutrient, which is an essential vitamin for coagulation.

 - Sugar levels.
 Brussels sprouts may help to maintain healthy sugar levels steady.